 .protofiles follows the Google's Protobuf Style Guide.

 .protofiles relating to a major version stay backwards compatible.

-Follow the steps below to create a new schema project:
+Follow the steps below to create a new Maven project for your schema: